 #6 – Market Equilibrium

 Market Equilibrium is achieved only when individuals and the company have achieved their respective goals.
-The competition within an economy leads to efficient allocation of resources, which in turn helps in achieving market equilibrium between supply and demand.
+The competition within an economy leads to the efficient allocation of resources, which in turn helps in achieving market equilibrium between supply and demand.

 #7 – Free markets